solo-io/gloo/docs/introduction/introduction.md

 ### What is gloo?

-gloo is a function gateway built on top of the [Envoy Proxy](envoyproxy.io). gloo provides a unified entry point for access to all services and serverless functions, translating from any protocol spoken by a client to any protocol spoken by a backend. gloo aggregates REST APIs, events, and RPC calls from clients, "glueing" together services in-cluster, out of cluster, across clusters, along with any provider of serverless functions.
+gloo is a function gateway built on top of the [Envoy Proxy](https://www.envoyproxy.io). gloo provides a unified entry point for access to all services and serverless functions, translating from any protocol spoken by a client to any protocol spoken by a backend. gloo aggregates REST APIs, events, and RPC calls from clients, "glueing" together services in-cluster, out of cluster, across clusters, along with any provider of serverless functions.

 What truly makes gloo special is its use of *function-level routing*.
 API gateways that exist today route primarily on the basis of "API-to-service".
-That means they accept an API call (`GET /users/1234`) and route that call to a service (`my-kubernetes-service`).
+They accept an API call (`GET /users/1234`) and route that call to a service (`my-kubernetes-service`).
 It then becomes the responsiblity of the service to do all of the work to handle the specific API request.
 That means that the client and server must speak the same protocol, the same version, the same language.
 It also means that the gateway must be very dumb.
 All it knows how to do is take an API call and forward it to the right